 Many of the older developments in the Venice area do not provide adequate on-site parking.
 As a result, there is a parking shortage in the area and public access has been negatively impacted.
 The small amount of parking area that may be available for the general public on the surrounding streets is being used by guests and residents of the area.
+Because of the shortage of parking in the Venice area, the protection of existing public parking is of primary importance.

-To mitigate this problem, the Commission has consistently conditioned new development within the Marina Peninsula area of Venice to provide two parking spaces per residential unit and provide provisions for guest parking.
-The proposed project provides four on-site parking spaces on the ground floor of the proposed residence, and the required guest parking area is provided on one of the two driveway aprons (Exhibit #3).
-The two ground floor garages are accessed from the rear alley and Fleet Street respectively.
-The proposed on-site parking spaces are an adequate parking supply for the proposed duplex.
-Therefore, the proposed project conforms to the Commission's parking standards for the North Venice area.
+To help mitigate the shortage of parking in the area, the Commission has consistently conditioned new development within the Marina Peninsula area of Venice to provide two parking spaces per residential unit and provide provisions for guest parking.
+The proposed project provides five on-site parking spaces on each of the two lots for ten total parking spaces (Exhibit #4).
+Two parking spaces are provided for each proposed residential unit (four condominium units), and two additional spaces are proposed for guest parking.
+As stated above, the proposed parking spaces are accessed from the alleys and no curb cuts are proposed on Galleon Street.